rumeysauslu/currency-conversion-app/README.md

   ```

 - fixer.io API KEY
-  * There is an api key defined in the seed.rb, but for a new one, the api key must be entered in the settings.
+  * There is an api key defined in the seeds.rb, but for a new one, the api key must be entered in the settings.